 Through formal partnerships news organizations can produce in-depth, investigative and analytical pieces that they would not have been able to do on their own.
 These two case studies explore two different journalistic collaborations between very different news organizations.
 In the first case study, Scalawag, a startup magazine and online site that covers social justice issues in the South, worked with the Whiteville News Reporter, a Pulitzer-Prize-winning weekly in eastern North Carolina, to produce a series on the effects of the opioid crisis on life in one of the poorest counties in the state.
 In the second example, the start-up, nonprofit online news outlet Ed/NC joined forces with WRAL, an award-winning regional station in the state’s capital of Raleigh, to explore the effectiveness of a new program that allowed schools with below average test scores to make changes in their instruction and curriculum without seeking state approval.
-Both case studies were written by Chris Gentilviso, while he was a master’s student at the UNC School of Media and Journalism.
+Both case studies were written by Chris Gentilviso, while he was a master’s student at the UNC Hussman School of Journalism and Media.

 Part 1: Covering the Crisis – Scalawag & The News Reporter Tackle the Opioid Problem